 - Exclusive Provider Organizations

 Exclusive Provider Organizations (EPOs) are similar to PPO plans in that they provide plan members with reduced costs and members pay a co-pay amount for an office visit.
 However, members must select providers from a limited list.
-If the plan member visits an out-of-network doctor, the visit may cost the plan member from 20 to 100 percent of the costs.
+A plan member consulting an out-of-network doctor may incur from 20-100 percent of the costs.
 This plan may be difficult for patients who require a number of unique specialists.